gammasoft71/xtd/docs/internal/xtd_forms_explanations.md

 It is normal to have between the output lines (3-6) a destruction of the [xtd::forms::form](../../src/xtd.forms/include/xtd/forms/form.h) and the child controls.
 Indeed when the [xtd::forms::form](../../src/xtd.forms/include/xtd/forms/form.h) is displayed for the first time, an [xtd::forms::control::recreate_handle](../../src/xtd.forms/include/xtd/forms/control.h) is called.

+### Control and user control

+Any control can be inherited by the user.

+If he doesn't need any particular property of a specific control, the user will inherit [xtd::forms::control](../../src/xtd.forms/include/xtd/forms/control.h).

+If on the other hand the user wants to have the functionality of a container, then he will use [xtd::forms::user_control](../../src/xtd.forms/include/xtd/forms/user_control.h).

+If he doesn't know exactly how his control will evolve, the best is to use [xtd::forms::user_control](../../src/xtd.forms/include/xtd/forms/user_control.h).

 ### Some controls class diagram

 ![image](../pictures/diagrams/uml/xtd_forms/controls.png)